JiScriptedHu/electron-fiddle-vscode-extension/README.md

 - Take Electron version as input from user `allow users to select the Electron version for running and bisecting, efficiently`
 - Running Fiddles from a custom path `enabling users to define a path through which the Fiddle runs`
 - Bisecting Fiddles from a custom path `enabling users to define a path through which the Fiddle bisects`
-- New Fiddle option `to initialize a simple Fiddle`
 - Electron Manager `to download, install, and manage local Electron versions efficiently`

 ## Features which can be added